Top health Google searches for 2022 - ExBulletin

 If you’re looking to go further and build a regular exercise routine, our 2021 mega study found that having a plan, building in reminders, and rewarding yourself for sticking with it is key.

-Google users asked how to deal with stress, stop panic attacks, cure depression, and focus with ADHD.
+Google users asked ‘how to handle stress’, ‘how to stop panic attacks’, ‘how to cure depression’, and ‘how to focus on ADHD’.
 They also searched for breathing exercises for children to see good mental health practices for children.

 In light of the ongoing global pandemic, economic concerns, and adjustments associated with returning to school and work, it may come as no surprise that many have focused on coping and stress. .

-Note: Editor’s Note: If you or someone you know is struggling with suicidal thoughts or mental health issues, please contact the National Suicide Prevention Lifeline at 800-273-8255 (or 988 after July 16, 2022) or Canada’s Talk.
-Call Suicide 1-833-456. -4566.